img-src/placeholder/README.md

 to report a bug, please use our [github issue tracker](https://github.com/img-src/placeholder/issues "github issue tracker").

+better yet, if you find a bug, feel free to fix it and submit a pull request!

 ## license ##
 img-src placeholder is distributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php). copyright © 2012